akshayshinde19/SeleniumWithRestAssured/README.md

 # SeleniumAndRestAssuredWithCucumber
-This is a project to demonstrate how to Verify Git repo names and description from UI with Git repo names and description from API
+This is a project to demonstrate a TC- how to Verify Git repo names and description from UI against Git repo names and description from API